Toggle

 Do

-- Provide a clear label and optional description to explain the toggle's purpose.
+- Provide a clear label and optional description to explain what the toggle controls.

 Don't